 Anxiety does not and will not cause all bloating episodes.
 Bloating itself is often a problem with digestion, and one that can affect anyone at any time depending on what you eat, when you eat it, and numerous other factors.

 But when your bloating is accompanied by other anxiety symptoms, it's highly likely that anxiety is to blame.
-My anxiety test is the best place to learn more.
+My free 7 minute anxiety test is the best place to learn more.

 What is Bloating?

 Bloating is any type of air or gas in your stomach or chest.
 It may lead to burping or flatulence.
 It may also cause chest pains, abdominal pains and pressure, and more.
 Bloating is more of a generic term for any type of pressure caused by gas or air.
 Often times one can feel bloating simply by pressing on the stomach.
 If it's hard and firm, you may be bloated.

 The Many Ways Anxiety Causes Bloating

 Bloating anxiety is actually a very common symptom, especially for those with anxiety attacks.
 What's interesting is that many different issues can cause bloating including, but not limited to:

 - Hyperventilation The main reason that anxiety leads to bloating is the result of hyperventilation.
 Hyperventilation is when you take in more air than you need.
 Hyperventilation causes several additional anxiety symptoms, but both before and after hyperventilation it's not uncommon to feel pressure in your stomach and possibly burp.

 - General Air Breathing Similarly, even without hyperventilation, you may find that you start to over-breathe during anxiety attacks and swallow more oxygen than necessary, especially if you're prone to swallowing during these attacks.
 Swallowing oxygen is known to bloat your stomach, and may lead to significant belching and stomach tension.